 Sizzling steaks and fish cooked over coals are the headliners at this handsome London offshoot of Brighton’s Coal Shed.
 Groups of eight or more can book the private dining room upstairs, where diners can choose from a £45 carte or a £60 feasting menu featuring a selection of sharing dishes for the table.
 Brilliant staff ensure that everything goes swimmingly.

-Venue says Celebrate the festive season in our private dining room with a delicious feasting menu!
+Venue says Celebrate in our private dining room with a delicious feasting menu!

 The only female chef to bag three Michelin stars in the UK (at Restaurant Gordon Ramsay, FYI), Clare Smyth is now going it alone.
 A plus-sized zone in Notting Hill, Core is elegant, vibrant and great fun, while the food is already two-Michelin-starred special – but with a playful streak.
 A ten-seater table overlooking the open kitchen represents the holy grail for big groups.

 With three open kitchens, multiple dining rooms and curtained-off private spaces, this City offshoot of Mayfair’s Coya bear Bank station promises pisco-fuelled Peruvian entertainment for those with fat wallets.
 Expect big hits on small plates, backed by thumping music, bright Incan-themed decor and hugely welcoming staff.
 Just be aware of the constant upselling, or you could be stung with an embarrassing bill.